Manchester Orchestra: 2006–2008: I'm Like a Virgin Losing a Child

-Following the You Brainstorm, I Brainstorm, but Brilliance Needs a Good Editor EP, Manchester Orchestra recorded and released their debut album I'm Like a Virgin Losing a Child.
-This album gained the attention of the music industry, and eventually led to their signing with Canvasback.
-The album was released nationwide July 27, 2007.
-Guitarist Robert McDowell did not appear on this album.
+Following the release of You Brainstorm..., Manchester Orchestra recorded and released their debut album I'm Like a Virgin Losing a Child.
+The album was released on July 27, 2007.
+Guitarist Robert McDowell did not appear on this album, having left the band at the time of recording.
+He did, however, rejoin the band a year later.
 The song "Wolves at Night" was featured in the video game NHL 08.
 The band worked in the studio recording their third EP, Let My Pride Be What's Left Behind, with producer Dan Hannon and engineer Brad Fisher.
 It was released October 7, 2008.

 On February 13, 2008, a Daytrotter Sessions set was published including three songs the band performed live.

 2008–2010: Mean Everything to Nothing

 In early September 2008, the band announced on their Myspace blog that they had begun recording their second album entitled Mean Everything to Nothing with producer Joe Chicarrelli (The Shins, My Morning Jacket).
 On February 4, 2009, the band posted a link to a free download of the single "I've Got Friends" and performed an acoustic version at The Fly's in the Courtyard Sessions.
 The album was released April 21, 2009 and peaked at #37 on the US Billboard 200 albums chart.

 Jeremiah Edmond left the band in January 2010 to focus on his family and running the band's record label.